 Frequently Asked Questions

-Please see the frequently asked questions below:
+For all the latest developments, please see the frequently asked questions below:

 We are absolutely certain that the events sector is going to help relaunch the economy.

 Due to the corona crisis, large capacity events are still impossible, but we are not holding back!
 Our event locations do everything in their power to create the cleanest and safest place.
 Just because mass events can no longer take place, it doesn’t mean other activities can’t be organised.

 - Seminars and conferences in our Meeting Center

 - Education and training (taking exams, teaching, workshops…)

 - Outdoor recreation (open air cinema, driving lessons…)

 Or did you have another innovative idea?
 Discuss it with our teams and we will look at it together!